andrewburnheimer/StreamMetrics/README.md

 # StreamMetrics

-CLI program to derive SMPTE ST 2110 metrics from input .pcap files
+CLI program to derive SMPTE ST 2110 metrics from input .pcap files.
+A python implementation is available at https://github.com/dnguyen219/stream-metrics .

 ## License